Baptisia australis: Toxicity

 Young shoots of the plant have been mistaken for asparagus, which resulted in poisoning.
 The seeds may be toxic, especially for children.

 Taxonomy

+Baptisia australis was scientifically described and named by Carl Linnaeus in 1767 with the name Sophora australis.
+In 1811 Robert Brown moved it to the genus Baptisia, which had been created by Étienne Pierre Ventenat in 1808.

-There are three recognised varieties of B. australis:
+There are two recognized varieties of B. australis: